Can Red Light Therapy Help Improve My Fertility?

 A recent advance in fertility therapy includes low level laser light therapy, or LLLT (also called photobiomodulation).
 This has been explored in several studies to analyze the impact at improving fertility outcomes by performing targeted treatments on the area of interest (testes areas in males, lower abdominal area to cover the ovaries in females).
 This article will “shed some light” (see what we did there?) on the science behind these claims and provide a rationale in why we are including them as a therapeutic service with ASAP IVs.

-Introduction to Low Level Laser Light Therapy (LLLT)
+What Is Red Light or Low Level Laser Light Therapy (LLLT)?

 What is the Mechanism for Red Light or Infrared Light Therapy (LLLT)?